-Again, consider the words carefully.
+Again, consider these words carefully.
 How generous is God?
 So generous that He gave.
-God took action.
+He took action.
 Uninfluenced by anyone, He chose to do the unimaginable.
-He gave.
-So say that it was a costly gift is a great understatement.
+He chose to give.
+To say that it was a costly gift is a great understatement.